helium/HIP/0082-helium-mobile-service-provider.md

 If Nova Labs fails to implement the opt-in feature past the expiration of the grace period, the reward cap is to be completely removed on the day of the expiration of the grace period and will remain so until Nova Labs has implemented the opt-in feature.

-Helium Mobile shall provide a subscriber usage report to the MOBILE subDAO on a yearly basis, on the 1st of August.
+Helium Mobile shall provide a subscriber usage report to the MOBILE subDAO on a minimum of a yearly basis, on the 1st of August, if not on a continual basis, such as a dashboard.
 The report will present information about how much data traffic has been transferred; indicating the amount of rewarded traffic and unrewarded traffic by subscriber plan.

 Approval of this approach is necessary for Helium Mobile to start offloading data to the Helium Mobile Network.